dbennin125/dbennin125/README.md

 ### Hi there 👋
 <p align="center">My name is Dan and I'm a goal oriented full stack software engineer.
 I enjoy writing clean, dry, human centered code.
 I have a curiosity for new technologies and how to implement them.
-I alway enjoy learning new ways and different technologies to achieve a goal.</p>
+I always enjoy learning new ways and different technologies to achieve a goal.</p>

 ⚡ Fun fact: <p align= "center">
   This is Gus...and he's a very good boy.<br>